coderhs/hsps.in/content/post/how-i-setup-dark-theme-in-my-blog.md

 * On a **`CRT screen`**.
 The electron beam is turned off as it passes the pixel.
 Producing no phosphorescent glow.
 * On an **`e-Ink screen`**.
 Little spherical beads which are half black/half white, are rotated so their black side is facing outwards.

-Regardless as you can see, darker colors or more towards black the theme is the less lights are emitted and less strain to the eye.
-For me personally who spend more time in front of the computer than anything else having night color apps in your computer is god send.
-So when I myself have been a huge advocate of using night color/night mode in computer to improve developer health, but having a website so bright looked like an irony.
+Regardless as you can see, darker colors results in less lights being emitted and leading to less strain to the eye.
+As a person who spend more time in front of a screen, I cannot fathom how useful this is.
+I have been a huge advocate of using night color/night mode in computer to improve developer health.
 Hence this article and why my blog has a dark mode now.

 <!--more-->